 Now, let’s take a moment to shift our focus to Brute Force attacks.

-Brute force attacks, although sharing some similarities with DoS/DDoS attacks, are independent attacks in it of themselves.
+Brute force attacks, although sharing some similarities with DoS/DDoS attacks, are independent attacks in and of themselves.
 Their entire focus is completely different from what you would come to expect of DoS / DDoS attacks.

 In a Brute Force attack the objective is access to something.